microsoft/playwright/docs/api.md

 #### page.waitForFunction(pageFunction[, options[, ...args]])
 - `pageFunction` <[function]|[string]> Function to be evaluated in browser context
 - `options` <[Object]> Optional waiting parameters
-  - `polling` <[string]|[number]> An interval at which the `pageFunction` is executed, defaults to `raf`.
+  - `polling` <[number]|"raf"|"mutation"> An interval at which the `pageFunction` is executed, defaults to `raf`.
 If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
 If `polling` is a string, then it can be one of the following values:
     - `raf` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
 This is the tightest polling mode which is suitable to observe styling changes.
     - `mutation` - to execute `pageFunction` on every DOM mutation.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) method.